-- Tutoring in math, English, reading, and most sciences is available to all currently enrolled students. - The Floyd and Douglasville centers are located in the libraries of each location.
+- Tutoring in math, English, reading, and most sciences is available to all currently enrolled students. - The Floyd center is located in the Library.
 The Marietta center is located in Room 215 in Norton Hall.
 The Paulding center is in Room P-110.
 The Cartersville center is in Room 113. - The Tutorial Centers attempt to address the needs of day and evening students by providing hours that accommodate both, when possible.
 The hours are posted throughout the school, emailed to faculty and students, and made available on the Tutorial Center website. - Appointments are not necessary but are encouraged.
 Drop by one of our centers during the posted hours. - Online tutoring through Brainfuse Online Learning is available to students enrolled in any GHC online course.
 Visit our website to learn more about the service and how to register.